 Voluntary Waiver of Firearm Rights

-Washington allows individuals to voluntarily waive their right to possess a firearm.10 To do so, an individual files a voluntary waiver form with the clerk of a court.
-After verifying the individual’s identity using a photo identification, the clerk then notifies the state patrol, who will enter the voluntary waiver into the National Instant Criminal Background Check system.11 Individuals who file voluntary waivers may list a contact person to be notified in the event that the individual subsequently revokes the voluntary waiver.12
+Washington allows individuals to voluntarily waive their right to possess a firearm.13 To do so, an individual files a voluntary waiver form with the clerk of a court either in writing or electronically.
+After verifying the individual’s identity using a photo identification, the clerk then notifies the state patrol, who will enter the voluntary waiver into the National Instant Criminal Background Check system.14 Individuals who file voluntary waivers may list a contact person to be notified in the event that the individual attempts to purchase a firearm or revokes the voluntary waiver.15

 Registration of Gun Offenders